AnnaYoung4/ukmap671-final_map_project-2025/README.md

 Example of in-process map:
 ![in process image](images/QGIS_Workflow.jpg)

-You can describe the mapmaking process in this section, including images where it helps to describe the process.

 Steps in the process:

 1. **Collecting and preparing data** – Downloaded NHD shapefiles for HU8 05090203 from USGS, including flowlines and waterbodies.